carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 >I like Agile because it helps teams stay focused, adapt quickly, and continuously deliver value.

 #### [TAG Backend & Architecture] HIGH LEVEL
-> # Arquitetura de Software (nível macro, decisões estruturais)
->
-> when we talk about software architecture, we can divide it into three main areas:
-> ### 1 - Distribution Styles,
-> ### 2 - Internal Organization Styles and
-> ### 3 - Integration Styles
->
-> ### 1 - Distribution Styles (how I divide the system into applications/services)
-> Monolith (or Modular Monolith)
-> Pros and cons: simple to develop, test, and deploy; difficult to scale and maintain as it grows.
->
-> SOA (Service-Oriented Architecture): larger services sharing contracts; usually more tightly coupled than microservices.
-> Pros and cons: simplifies integration with legacy systems; can lead to bottlenecks and complexity with an ESB.
->
-> Microservices: small, independent services aligned with bounded contexts (DDD).
-> Note: bounded contexts are parts of the domain that have their own language and model,
-> and can be implemented as separate microservices.
-> Pros and cons: improves scalability and maintainability; more complex to develop, test, and deploy.
->
-> Serverless: functions or containers managed by a cloud provider, paying only for usage.
-> Pros and cons: reduces infrastructure overhead; may have execution limits and vendor lock-in.
->
----
-> ### 2 - Internal Organization Styles (how I structure each application, whether monolith or microservice)
-> Layered Architecture: presentation → domain → infrastructure/data.
-> Clean Architecture structures software into concentric layers, ensuring that business rules remain independent of frameworks, databases, and the user interface.
-> Hexagonal Architecture — also known as Ports and Adapters — takes a more pragmatic approach, emphasizing clear separation between contracts (ports) and their implementations (adapters).
-> Both architectures share the same core principle: keeping business logic at the heart of the system, while pushing technical details to the outer layers.
->
----
-> ### 3 - Integration Styles (how parts communicate)
-> Synchronous via API:
-> REST, gRPC, GraphQL (API-Driven).
-> → gRPC is a remote communication framework developed by Google that uses HTTP/2 for transport and Protobuf for data serialization.
-> → Protobuf (Protocol Buffers) is an efficient and compact data serialization format used to define the structure of messages exchanged between services.
->
-> Asynchronous via Messaging / Event-Driven:
-> Kafka, RabbitMQ, SNS/SQS (pub/sub, event-carried state transfer, CQRS + Event Sourcing as optional patterns).
->
-> Modelos de execução/implantação (onde/como rodam)
-> Containers & Orquestração: Docker + Kubernetes (microservices ou monólitos containerizados).
-> Serverless – FaaS: AWS Lambda, Azure Functions (funções).
-> Serverless – Containers: Cloud Run, AWS App Runner (containers sem gerenciar servidores).
-> BaaS (quando aplicável): Cognito/Auth0, Firebase, etc. (terceiriza capabilities).
----
+# Arquitetura de Software (nível macro, decisões estruturais)

+when we talk about software architecture, we can divide it into three main areas:
+### 1 - Distribution Styles,
+### 2 - Internal Organization Styles
+### 3 - Integration Styles
+### 4 - Modelos de execução/implantação (onde/como rodam)

+### 1 - Distribution Styles (how I divide the system into applications/services)
+Monolith (or Modular Monolith)     mónolif
+Pros and cons: simple to develop, test, and deploy; difficult to scale and maintain as it grows.

+SOA (Service-Oriented Architecture): larger services sharing contracts; usually more tightly coupled than microservices.
+Pros and cons: simplifies integration with legacy systems; can lead to bottlenecks and complexity with an ESB.

+Microservices: small, independent services aligned with bounded contexts (DDD).
+Note: bounded contexts are parts of the domain that have their own language and model, and can be implemented as separate microservices.
+Pros and cons: improves scalability and maintainability; more complex to develop, test, and deploy.

+Serverless: functions or containers managed by a cloud provider, paying only for usage.
+Pros and cons: reduces infrastructure overhead; may have execution limits and vendor lock-in.

+> ### 2 - Internal Organization Styles (how I structure each application, whether monolith or microservice) Layered Architecture: presentation → domain → infrastructure/data.
+Clean Architecture structures software into concentric layers, ensuring that business rules remain independent of frameworks,
+    databases, and the user interface.
+Hexagonal Architecture — also known as Ports and Adapters —
+    takes a more pragmatic approach, emphasizing clear separation between contracts (ports) and their implementations (adapters).
+Both architectures share the same core principle: keeping business logic at the heart of the system, while pushing technical details to the outer layers.

+### 3 - Integration Styles (how parts communicate)
+Synchronous via API:
+REST, gRPC, GraphQL (API-Driven).
+→ gRPC is a remote communication framework developed by Google that uses HTTP/2 for transport and Protobuf for data serialization.
+→ Protobuf (Protocol Buffers) is an efficient and compact data serialization format used to define the structure of messages exchanged between services.

+Asynchronous via Messaging / Event-Driven:
+Kafka, RabbitMQ, SNS/SQS (pub/sub, event-carried state transfer, CQRS + Event Sourcing as optional patterns).

+### 4 - Execution / Deployment Models
+Containers & Orquestração: Docker + Kubernetes (microservices ou monólitos containerizados).

 #### [TAG Backend & Architecture] LOW LEVEL
 It’s a set of engineering practices that support the architecture by keeping components cohesive, decoupled, and easy to evolve aqui entra: solid etc

 #### [TAG Design & Development Practices]
-> ## Applying development techniques
-> I see code quality as a set of practices that need to work together in harmony.
-> é como asseguramos um codigo com qualidade
-> This includes clean code principles, SOLID, design patterns, test-driven development when appropriate,
-> continuous integration, refactoring, and documentation.
-> These techniques minimize technical debt, reduce coupling, and help the architecture remain consistent and scalable.
->
-> @clean code principles
-> Meaningful Names
-> Small, Focused Functions
-> Single Responsibility Principle (SRP)
-> Avoid Duplication (Don’t Repeat Yourself) e KISS (Keep It Simple, Stupid) - evite duplicação e complexidade desnecessária
-> Clear Error Handling (good: throw new CustomerNotFoundException(id); bad:return null;)
->
-> @SOLID
-> S -> Single Responsibility Principle (SRP) [Each class must have a single responsibility]
-> O -> Open/Closed Principle (OCP) [Classes must be open for extension, but closed for modification]
-> L -> Liskov Substitution Principle (LSP) [Subtypes must be able to replace their base types without breaking the program]
-> I -> Interface Segregation Principle (ISP) [Interfaces must be small and specific]
-> D -> Dependency Inversion Principle (DIP) [Rely on abstractions, not implementations]
->
-> @YAGNI (You Aren’t Gonna Need It) - não implemente algo que não é necessário agora
-> I also value peer code reviews, static analysis tools like SonarQube, and a solid base of unit tests to maintain a consistent and high-quality codebase.
->
-> ## Applying engineering techniques
-> I apply Domain-Driven Design (DDD) to keep business logic organized and modular.
-> I use TDD when it makes sense, because it helps produce more reliable code with less rework.
-> In some cases, I use BDD to ensure the system reflects the expected behavior from the user or business perspective.
->
-> ## In the code workflow and versioning
-> Before any merge, we always perform a code review.
-> We use semantic commits to keep the Git history clean and easy to trace.
-> And we follow good versioning and workflow practices using Git and GitHub (or GitLab, depending on the project).

-> @Design patterns
-> “The three main categories are creational, structural, and behavioral.
-> For example, Singleton, Factory Method, and Builder are creational patterns that focus on object creation…”
-> 1**Creational Patterns**
-> Singleton
-> Ensures there is only one instance of a class and provides a global point of access to it.
-> Example: an application-wide ConfigurationManager.
->
-> Factory Method
-> Defines an interface for creating objects, but lets subclasses decide which concrete class to instantiate.
-> Example: creating different types of PaymentProcessor depending on the payment method.
->
-> Builder
-> Separates the construction of a complex object from its representation, allowing you to build the object step by step.
-> Example: building an Order object with many optional fields.
->
-> **Structural Patterns**
-> Adapter
-> Converts the interface of a class into another interface that clients expect.
-> Example: adapting an external API to match the internal model of your application.
->
-> Decorator
-> Adds extra behavior to an object dynamically, without changing the original class.
-> Example: adding logging, metrics, or caching around a Service.
->
-> Facade
-> Provides a simple interface to a complex subsystem or set of classes.
-> Example: a PaymentFacade that orchestrates fraud check, charging, and notification.
->
-> **Behavioral Patterns**
-> Strategy
-> Defines a family of algorithms and makes them interchangeable at runtime.
-> Example: different strategies to calculate shipping cost or discounts.
->
-> Observer
-> Defines a one-to-many dependency, where multiple objects are notified automatically when another object’s state changes.
-> Example: publishing events to listeners when an order is approved.
->
-> Chain of Responsibility
-> Lets you pass a request along a chain of handlers, where each handler decides whether to process the request or pass it to the next one.
-> Example: a validation pipeline for a request or business rules.
-> If you want, next I can turn this into a spoken answer like:
->
+## Applying development techniques
+code quality ia a set of practices that need to work together in harmony.

+This includes:
+- clean code principles,
+- SOLID,
+- design patterns,
+- test-driven development when appropriate,
+- continuous integration,
+- refactoring,
+- and documentation.
+These techniques minimize technical debt, reduce coupling, and help the architecture remain consistent and scalable.

+@clean code principles
+Meaningful Names
+Small, Focused Functions
+Single Responsibility Principle (SRP)
+Avoid Duplication (Don’t Repeat Yourself) e KISS (Keep It Simple, Stupid) - evite duplicação e complexidade desnecessária Clear Error Handling (good: throw new CustomerNotFoundException(id); bad:return null;)

+@SOLID
+S -> Single Responsibility Principle (SRP) [Each class must have a single responsibility] O -> Open/Closed Principle (OCP) [Classes must be open for extension, but closed for modification] L -> Liskov Substitution Principle (LSP) [Subtypes must be able to replace their base types without breaking the program] I -> Interface Segregation Principle (ISP) [Interfaces must be small and specific] D -> Dependency Inversion Principle (DIP) [Rely on abstractions, not implementations]

+@YAGNI (You Aren’t Gonna Need It) - não implemente algo que não é necessário agora I also value peer code reviews, static analysis tools like SonarQube, and a solid base of unit tests to maintain a consistent and high-quality codebase.

+## Applying engineering techniques
+I apply Domain-Driven Design (DDD) to keep business logic organized and modular.
+I use TDD when it makes sense, because it helps produce more reliable code with less rework.
+In some cases, I use BDD to ensure the system reflects the expected behavior from the user or business perspective.

+## In the code workflow and versioning
+Before any merge, we always perform a code review.
+We use semantic commits to keep the Git history clean and easy to trace.
+And we follow good versioning and workflow practices using Git and GitHub (or GitLab, depending on the project).

+@Design patterns
+“The three main categories are creational, structural, and behavioral.
+For example, Singleton, Factory Method, and Builder are creational patterns that focus on object creation…” 1**Creational Patterns**
+Singleton
+Ensures there is only one instance of a class and provides a global point of access to it.
+Example: an application-wide ConfigurationManager.

+Factory Method
+Defines an interface for creating objects, but lets subclasses decide which concrete class to instantiate.
+Example: creating different types of PaymentProcessor depending on the payment method.

+Builder
+Separates the construction of a complex object from its representation, allowing you to build the object step by step.
+Example: building an Order object with many optional fields.

+**Structural Patterns**
+Adapter
+Converts the interface of a class into another interface that clients expect.
+Example: adapting an external API to match the internal model of your application.

+Decorator
+Adds extra behavior to an object dynamically, without changing the original class.
+Example: adding logging, metrics, or caching around a Service.

+Facade
+Provides a simple interface to a complex subsystem or set of classes.
+Example: a PaymentFacade that orchestrates fraud check, charging, and notification.

+**Behavioral Patterns**
+Strategy
+Defines a family of algorithms and makes them interchangeable at runtime.
+Example: different strategies to calculate shipping cost or discounts.

+Observer
+Defines a one-to-many dependency, where multiple objects are notified automatically when another object’s state changes.
+Example: publishing events to listeners when an order is approved.

+Chain of Responsibility
+Lets you pass a request along a chain of handlers, where each handler decides whether to process the request or pass it to the next one.
+Example: a validation pipeline for a request or business rules.
+If you want, next I can turn this into a spoken answer like:

 ---

 #### [TAG Security & Communication]